Psychology Research

 If you plan on pursuing a doctoral-level degree in psychology, then research experience is crucial.
 It is most important for experimental programs in biological, cognitive and social psychology.
 For clinical programs, it is more important for the Ph.D. than the Psy.
 D. Students applying to master’s programs should have a least one semester’s worth of research.
 Those going for a doctorate should have a full year’s worth or have had experience in non-academic lab settings.

-It is possible to gain research experience at Manhattan College in several ways:
+It is possible to gain research experience at Manhattan University in several ways:

 • The most common method is to register for a three-credit research in psychology course.
 These are offered as PSYC 429 during the fall and PSYC 430 in the spring, with different section numbers corresponding to different faculty members.
 You must get the faculty members permission first.
 In general, choose a faculty member you have had in class and get along with.
 Also, the type of project should match your future program of graduate study.
 Before starting research for credit, one should have taken both Statistics and Research Methods I; although much of the learning is done on site.
 Typically, students are juniors, although advanced sophomores have also participated.
 A research assistant performs a variety of duties.
 These include literature reviews, making up surveys, running experiments and entering and analyzing data.
 You will learn to become proficient at SPSS, Excel and other statistical, database and experimental software.
 Research assistants will be expected to have a regular, weekly work schedule.
 There may also be weekly lab meetings.
 Scheduling is flexible, with assistants able to work whenever they are free outside of class times, since much of the work does not usually require direct faculty supervision.
 Research with a faculty member may also be done on a voluntary basis.
 In the past, students have worked one semester for credit, another as a volunteer, or sometimes worked a year or more on an entirely volunteer basis.